 This is not actually considered just meditation or visualization.
 In Qabalistic practice, the belief is that you are actually going to these places spiritually and travelling that path from one sephiroth to the next.
 It’s part of a progressive spiritual development as you work upward on the Tree of Life.

 Visiting each sephiroth happens as part of the process of pathworking, but pathworking itself is focused on the Majors since those are ones that are on paths.

 You can absolutely meditate on Tarot cards, and “step into” any Tarot card.
 This can be done in a purely meditative way, or it can be done in a spiritual way.

 If you’re interested in learning more about the Tree of Life and how it relates to Tarot, you can follow a Qabalistic practice by studying Qabalistic Tarot and learning the specific magickal work to focus your Tarot meditation/practice on.

 Now you know that “pathworking” refers to a specific system of beliefs, and if you’re curious about great resources to learn more, let me know in the comments!

-And in case you’re wondering, I used Tree of Life correspondences in assigning chakras to the Tarot in the Chakra Healing Tarot deck I have created (currently available for preorder, link in bio).
+And in case you’re wondering, I used Tree of Life correspondences in assigning chakras to the Tarot in the Chakra Healing Tarot deck I have created.
 But don’t worry, you don’t need to know anything at all about the Tree of Life, Qabalah, or even Tarot to be able to use the deck!
 I’ve created it so that anyone will be able to read with it, no matter your story or (in)experience!

 You can find more Tarot-related content (including lots of spreads) over here.